KLemonLab/DpiMGE_Manuscript/AnvioPangenome/README.md

-## Generating Anvi’o genomes storage
-conda activate anvio-6.2

-cd /YOUR/PATH/TO/AnvioPangenome

-anvi-gen-genomes-storage -e GenomeDatabases/Dpi_external_genomes.txt \
-                         -o PROKKA_GENOMES.db --gene-caller Prodigal

-##Use this to display the pangenome on Anvi'o##
+## Use this to display the pangenome on Anvi'o ##

 anvi-display-pan -g PROKKA_GENOMES.db \
                  -p Dpi_Prokka_Pan_t28-PAN.db

+NOTE: Individual contig databases (GenomeDatabases folder) were migrated from Anvi'o version 12 to the most current version 14 using `anvi-migrate` and the PROKKA_GENOMES.db genome storage file was reconstructed with `anvi-gen-genomes-storage` prior to publication.